revaturelabs/metrics-api/README.md

-Make sure that you're on the us-east-1 region.
-Otherwise some things (like Postman and the backend) don't work. reference this link for a potential solution: https://github.com/aws/aws-sdk-java/issues/1451 (cross-region behaviour)
+**Make sure that you're on the us-east-1 region (US East N. Virginia).** Otherwise some things (like Postman and the backend) don't work. reference this link for a potential solution: https://github.com/aws/aws-sdk-java/issues/1451 (cross-region behaviour)

 Make sure to view this file as a Markdown file, some things are incorrect when copied/pasted as plain text.